nferraz/st/README.md

 It provides a wide variety of statistical (linear and nonlinear modelling, statistical tests, time-series analysis, classification, clustering, ...).

-"st" is a simpler solution for simple problems, focused on descriptive statistics and the command line, so you can use it alongside with other commands in your shell.
+"st" is an easier solution for simpler problems, focused on descriptive statistics and the command line, so you can use it alongside with other commands in your shell (bash, sh).

 This just the beginning!
 Let me know if you have any suggestions or feedback.

-#### More information
+#### Documentation

-Type:
+For a list of options type:

     st --help